veuncent/cvast-web/README.md

 To get started with Docker: [https://www.docker.com/](Link URL)

-**Note**: if you run Docker on **Windows or Mac**, your Arches app will not run on localhost:8000, but on a different IP address.
+**Note**: if you run Docker on **Windows or Mac < version 1.12 **, your Arches app will not run on localhost:8000, but on a different IP address.
 To find out this ip address, open Docker and type:

 ```
 #!shell